 A simple walk around one of the many Amsterdam canals with a keen eye for waste and the plastic leaves one feeling ashamed.
 Plastic bottles, plastic cups, tons of plastic packaging.
 Plastic is literally everywhere.

 According to Waternet, 3,500 kg of waste is removed from Amsterdam waterways canals every day.
 The litter (plastic included) usually piles up behind moored boats, inside old and forgotten ones, at the corners of canals, or under bridges.
 Plastic is an extraordinarily versatile product, but we are all drowning in it.
 Here’s how you can help to reduce the amount of plastic in Amsterdam’s waters by plastic fishing.

 Taking action: How can I go plastic fishing in Amsterdam?

-It is exactly as simple as it sounds — gather a group, get the tools, and go for it.
-After all, fishing for plastic tends to be a two- side experience: you help with cleaning the waste from the water canals but you also have fun while doing together as a team.
+It is just as simple as it sounds — gather a group, get the tools, and go for it!
+After all, fishing for plastic is a rewarding activity in more ways than one: you help cleaning the waste from the canals and at the same time have fun doing an activity together as a team.

 What about the boat?

 There are numerous organizations in Amsterdam that you can rent a boat from.
 The choice of boats to pick from ranges from little electric ones that you can steer yourself to larger ones with a steersman to ride it for you and your team.